bpda-research-division/neighborhood-change/ABOUT.md

 ### Preparing tabular data

 Tabular data are ingested using R's read.csv() function, which expects a csv file.
-One of the parameters to be specified for each topic in the `APP_CONFIG` variable within `pull_data.R` is the filepath of the csv file containing the tabular data for that topic.
+One of the parameters to be specified for each topic in the `APP_CONFIG` variable within `pull_data.R`, (name of parameter here), is the filepath of the csv file containing the tabular data for that topic.

 The csv file should have one row for each geographic area with data in a given year.
 There are three required column names: GEOID (which should uniquely identify each geographic area and correspond with the GEOID attribute of the geographic features), NAME (the display label for each geographic area), and YEAR.